skjorlien/Farm-Payments/README.md

 # Manual

 ## Data Aggregation
+- download excel files from source
+- convert to csv
+- conform headers (using helper functions in scripts/clean.py)

 ## Data Cleaning
+- utilizing dask, read all csvs as one dataframe, clean, format and save parquet (see scripts/clean.py)

 ## Data Loading/Aggregating
 see `datasets` for function declarations
-- `load_data` opens the cleaned pickled file, with option to pass aggregation groups
+- `load_data` reads parquet, with option to pass aggregation groups, and option to source from FOIA or Public files
 - `aggregate` takes a list of columns to groupby and returns aggregated payment sum and # of unique payees